Near-optimal Sample Complexity Bounds for Robust Learning of Gaussians Mixtures via Compression Schemes: Discussion and open problems

 Our main results imply that the sample complexity for learning mixtures of \emph{axis-aligned} Gaussians is smaller than that of mixtures of general Gaussians by a factor of $\widetilde{\Theta}(d)$.
 Can one interpolate between these two extremes by exploiting some notion of sparsity of the target distribution?

-Consider the class of $d$-dimensional Gaussians whose inverse covariance matrices have at most $m$ off-diagonal non-zero entries.
-The sample complexity of learning with respect to this class is known to be $\widetilde{\Theta}((m+d)/\eps^2)$ (see~\cite{lower_bound_improved}).
+Consider the class of $d$-dimensional Gaussians whose inverse covariance matrices have at most $m$ off-diagonal nonzero entries.
 Note that $m$ measures the amount of correlation between the Gaussian components: if we build a probabilistic graphical model (also known as a Markov random field) whose nodes are the Gaussian components, then an axis-aligned Gaussian corresponds to an empty graph with no correlation between the components, in which case $m=0$, and a Gaussian with fully correlated components corresponds to the complete graph, in which case $m=\binom{d}{2}$.
-In general, $m$ counts the number of edges in this graph (see, e.g.,~\cite[Section~5.1.3]{Lauritzen} for a proof).
+In general, $m$ counts the number of edges in this graph (see~\cite[Proposition~5.2]{Lauritzen} for a proof).

-This result on learning single Gaussians and the fact that in some applications the underlying Gaussians have some sparsity structure, motivates the following question: can one extend the bound of \cite{lower_bound_improved} from single Gaussians to mixtures of Gaussians, obtaining sample complexity bounds that depend on some notion of sparsity of the mixture components?
+The sample complexity of learning with respect to the class of $d$-dimensional Gaussians whose inverse covariance matrices have at most $m$ off-diagonal nonzero entries is $\widetilde{\Theta}((m+d)/\eps^2)$ (see~\cite{lower_bound_improved}).
+This result on learning a single Gaussian and the fact that in some applications the underlying Gaussians are sparse motivates the following question: can one extend the bound of \cite{lower_bound_improved} to mixtures of Gaussians, obtaining sample complexity bounds that depend on some notion of sparsity of the mixture components?